ues-io/uesio/README.md

 ## Uesio apps deployment

-Uesio apps such as the **uesio crm** are applications which can be plugged into the uesio system.
+**Uesio apps** such as the **uesio crm** are applications which can be plugged into the uesio system.
 These uesio apps are located in the `uesioapps` directory which is under the `libs` folder.

-For plugging such an application into uesio, you have to deploy them obviously after having built it.
+For plugging such an application into uesio, you have to deploy it obviously after having built it.
 This deployment process is done by the `cli`.

 ```
 cd ./libs/uesioapps/crm && ../../../apps/cli/bin/run deploy